swatikushwahaa/Sales-Profitabilty-Analysis/README.md

 Finding 4 - High order frequency does not equal high profit Some customers place many orders but generate negative profit - because they consistently receive high discounts.
 The top two customers earn 47% margin at zero discount.
 Loyalty and discount dependency are two very different things

+##Recommendations

+1. Tighten discount control across the business : Revenue growth should not come at the cost of falling margin.
+The company should review discounting more closely, track discount % against margin %, and reduce broad discounting that drives sales but weakens profitability.

+2. Focus on fixing Furniture profitability: Furniture should be treated as a priority category for margin improvement.
+Loss-making sub-categories such as Tables, Bookcases, and Supplies need pricing, discount, and product mix review before further sales growth is pushed.

+3. Introduce a discount guardrail below 30% : Since orders above 30% discount were consistently loss-making, the business should set a discount ceiling below this level and require review for any exceptions.
+This would reduce avoidable losses and improve pricing discipline.

+4. Evaluate customers based on profit, not just order count : Customer performance should be measured using profit contribution and discount dependency, not only order frequency.
+This would help the business identify which customers are truly valuable and where discounts are reducing profitability.

 ## SQL Techniques Used